nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 Notes:
 <ul>
-<li>Per hospital policy, ER consults must be seen within 30 mins and have written plans (note or admission orders within 120 minutes).</li>
+<li>Per hospital policy, ER consults must be seen within 30 mins and have written plans (note or admission orders) within 120 minutes.</li>
 <li>You should work as a team with the on-call senior resident and on-call staff vascular surgeon.
 Discuss foot infection consults directly with staff surgeon, then discuss with on-call senior resident.</li>
 <li>You should go to the OR to talk if that is where the on-call senior or staff surgeon is.</li>
 <li>You should write OCL History and Physicals for new admissions and consults.</li>